I7-Examples/Bronze/docs/source.txt

 [And here we get rid of the "score notification" setting, because we don't want anyone to try turning it on.]
 When play begins:
 	choose row 2 in Table of Setting Options;
-	change title entry to "[if novice mode is functioning]Novice mode on[otherwise]Novice mode off[end if]";
+	now title entry is "[if novice mode is functioning]Novice mode on[otherwise]Novice mode off[end if]";
-	change toggle entry to the switch novice mode rule.
+	now toggle entry is the switch novice mode rule.

 This is the switch novice mode rule:
-	if novice mode is functioning, change novice mode to dead;
+	if novice mode is functioning, now novice mode is dead;
-	otherwise change novice mode to functioning.
+	otherwise now novice mode is functioning.

 Understand "credits" as asking for help.